Akashlamba01/superhero-hunter/README.md

 # superhero-hunter

-in this website we can find all the details of over superher
+in this website we can find all the details of over superhero

-if superheros are favorite then save them in favorites using the key add to fav
+if superheroes are favorite then save them in favorites using the key add to fav

-there are may type of super hero so you can search your hero
+there are many types of superhero so you can search your hero

 \*\*\*\*when you press the key the heros are fetch automaticly

-**\*** in the page all type of media have created
+**\*** this site is available for all divices

 **\*** when you refresh the page then background of page will change every time